SaulBCode/SaulBCode/README.md

 ## Hi there 👋

+Welcome to my GitHub.
+My name is Saul Briscoe and I'm a recent graduate branching out technical fields using the biological knowledge I acquired from my degree.
+Here you'll find my work around Data Analysis as well as visualisation.
+I'm in the process of building out projects using tools such as R,SQL,Excel and Tablaeu.

+Feel free to check out my work!

 <!--
 **SaulBCode/SaulBCode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.